 And Adobe really does pay attention to those bug reports: you may have noticed that each CF and CFBuilder update generally includes many, many listed bug fixes, including ones drawn from this reporting mechanism.

-But many never knew or noticed that they could file bug reports and feature requests against these other things that are not really “inside of” CF or CFBuilder.
+But many never knew or noticed that they could file bug reports and feature requests against these other things that are not really “inside of” ColdFusion or CFBuilder.
 One challenge is that the choices in Tracker are not as obvious as they could be.
 Let’s take them in reverse order of simplicity (in my opinion):

 - For the CF docs: